-Walt Disney Studios and Walt Disney Animation Studios have provided us with a high resolution version of a recently released still featuring Hiro and Baymax from their upcoming film, Big Hero 6 (November 7, 2014).
-The photo, seen left, has also been added to the beginning of our gallery of stills from the film, which you can find embedded below.
+Walt Disney Studios and Walt Disney Animation Studios have provided us with high resolution versions of newly released stills from Big Hero 6 (November 7, 2014).
+The new stills, which feature the team — both in and out of uniform — as well as a private moment between Aunt Cass and Hiro, have been added to the beginning of our gallery of stills from the film, which you can find embedded below.

 In honor of the release of the first teaser trailer for Marvel’s Avengers: Age of Ultron (May 1, 2015), Walt Disney Studios and Marvel Studios have provided us with the first teaser poster for the film in high resolution.